FraserLee/execute-dot-md/README.md

 > print(1+2)
 > '''
 > ```
-However that was removed from the file, leaving us just with
+However that gets dropped from the file in the course of processing, leaving us with just
 ```
 3
 ```

 These tags can, of course, be combined.
+Just look at this very sentence in [README_src.md](./README_src.md) 😉